Skip to content

 LOAD lance;

-If you already have the extension installed locally, run the following command to update it to the latest version:
+If you already have a version of the extension installed locally, run the following command to update it to the latest version:

 UPDATE EXTENSIONS;